Hidden Treasures of the Deccan Plateau

 After breakfast leave Hassan and continue by road to Hospet, a small market town and base from which to visit nearby Hampi.
-On your arrival stay for three nights at Hampi's Boulders Resort.
-Hampi, once the epicentre of the Vijayanagara Empire, was one of the largest and most successful Hindu empires in southern India.
+On your arrival stay for three nights at the Heritage Resort Hampi or upgrade to Hampi's Boulders Resort or Orange County Hampi.
+Once the epicentre of the Vijayanagara Empire, Hampi was one of the largest and most successful Hindu empires in southern India.
 In the evening enjoy the sunset from Hemakuta Hill.
 (B)

 Day 7 Hospet – visit Hampi